mesoform/Multi-Cloud-Platform-Foundations/Google/resource-manager/project/README.md

 The account used for creating the project will need to have the following roles in the relevant folder/organization:
  * `roles/resourcemanager.projectCreator` for creating projects
  * `roles/resourcemanager.projectDeletor` for deleting projects
- * `roles/billing.user` for attaching a billing account to a project
+ * `roles/billing.user` for attaching a billing account to a project (can be applied to organization or individual billing accounts)

 And optionally:
  * `roles/resourcemanager.projectMover` for moving projects